-Rock County Health Department conducted seven collection events in 2011 and assisted with the installation of six additional drop boxes at local police departments and medical locations.
-Over 3,600 pounds of unwanted medications were collected from death.
+Rock County Health Department conducted seven collection events in 2012 and assisted with the installation of six additional drop boxes at local police departments and medical locations.
+Approximately 3,500 pounds of unwanted medications were collected from the seven collection events and drop boxes.
+Storing unwanted or expired medications in homes is a serious public health problem.
+Recreational use of prescription medications by youth is more prevalent than their use of "street drugs" and results in hospitalizations and death.
 Misuse of drugs prescribed for past illnesses for current health problems can also end tragically.

-the seven collection events and drop boxes.
-Storing unwanted or expired medications in homes is a serious public homes is a serious public health problem.
-Recreational use of prescription medications by youth is more prevalent than their use of "street drugs" and results in hospitalizations and